intarchboard/workshop-aid/draft-iab-aid-workshop.md

 studying IETF publications, processes, and decision making?
 For example, are there insights to be gained around how security concerns are discussed and considered in the development of standards?
 Is it possible to verify correctness of protocols and/or detect ambiguities?
-Extract implementations?
+What can be learnt by extracting insights from implementations and activities on implementation efforts?

 Answers to these questions come from analysis of IETF emails, RFCs and Internet-Drafts, meeting minutes, recordings, Github data, and external